Ah, a blog about blogging! How meta. Let’s cut to the chase because one of the rules for writing high-quality blog posts is to trim the fluff.

 It can become embarrassingly obvious when a professional attempts to expound a concept to which he or she is new.
 While this is a trite piece of advice, it’s on Stephen King’s list of suggestions, so it’s good enough for the rest of us.

-The grammar debate will rage on so long as social media and writing pundits exist, but plenty of evidence underscores the persistent importance of good grammar in professional writing.
+The “does good grammar really matter?” debate will rage on so long as social media and writing pundits exist, but plenty of evidence underscores the persistent importance of good grammar in professional writing.

 - A study shows that better grammar leads to higher income.